Belonging in Opera

 Opera is shaped by many voices — from the composer and librettist who create a story to the singers who bring those stories to life onstage.
 How do these artists’ lived experiences impact their work?
 And how does your own perspective shape your experience as a member of the audience?

 In 2021, Opera Theatre of Saint Louis began an exploration of race and opera in partnership with Washington University’s Center for the Study of Race, Ethnicity & Equity and Department of Music.
-Now in its second year, this new series explores how perspective shapes and influences opera.
+This ongoing series explores how perspective shapes and influences opera.
 Every artist brings new vibrancy to this art form, keeping it as relevant today as it was centuries ago.
 Join us as we engage with singers, composers, and scholars to explore how race has shaped and continues to animate the operatic genre.

 Washington University’s 560 Music Center